Zod (DC Extended Universe): Casting and behind the scenes

-American actor Michael Shannon was cast as Zod for Man of Steel (2013), a reboot of the Superman film franchise that would eventually become the first entry into the DC Extended Universe.
+American actor Michael Shannon was cast as Zod for Man of Steel (2013), a reboot of the Superman film franchise that would eventually become the first entry into the DC Extended Universe (DCEU).
 Viggo Mortensen and Daniel Day-Lewis were also considered for the role.
 Director Zack Snyder stated, "Zod is not only one of Superman's most formidable enemies, but one of the most significant because he has insights into Superman that others don't.
-Michael is a powerful actor who can project both the intelligence and the malice of the character, making him perfect for the role."
+Michael is a powerful actor who can project both the intelligence and the malice of the character, making him perfect for the role".
 When screenwriter David S. Goyer was asked about why Zod was chosen as the villain, he stated, "The way [Christopher] Nolan and I have always approached movies as well is you never say, 'Hey, which villain would be cool for this movie?'
 You start with the story first.
 What kind of story?
 What kind of theme do you want to tell?
 So we worked that out.
 Then, usually the villain becomes obvious in terms of who's going to be the appropriate antagonist for that.
 When you guys see the movie, the only villain we could've used was Zod and the Kryptonians.
-I mean, when you see what the whole story is, nothing else would have even made sense."
+I mean, when you see what the whole story is, nothing else would have even made sense".

 Much like Superman actor Henry Cavill and Faora actress Antje Traue, Shannon trained extensively for his role, utilizing workouts that heavily featured goblet squats and barbell complexes under trainer Mark Twight.
 General Zod's bodysuit was designed by Michael Wilkinson with an alien chain mail motif and his family crest in the front, similar to Superman, Faora, Jor-El, and other Kryptonian characters in the film.
 The Kryptonian armor for Zod was constructed through CGI to allow Shannon "freedom of movement", due to the substantial weight that a practical suit of armor would yield.